-Creeks entering the Ningaloo Coast rarely flow and visitors need to carry drinking water.
-Hot dry weather dehydrates your body quickly, so always carry plenty.
-Although the cloudless skies are a delight, the low rainfall supports very few trees and shade is scarce.
+Cloudless skies are a delight, the low rainfall supports very few trees and shade is scarce.
 Protect yourself from the sun, both in and out of the water.
-Remember to always wear sunscreen and a hat.
+Remember to always wear sunscreen and a hat

-Take adequate fuel when driving and boating - fuel can only be obtained at Exmouth, Carnarvon and Coral Bay.
+Take adequate fuel when driving and boating - fuel can only be obtained at Exmouth, Coral Bay and Carnaryon.